inappstory/android-sdk/docs/StoriesList.md

     interface IStoriesListItem {
-        View getView(); // here you need to pass View - the appearance of the cell View getVideoView(); // here you need to pass the View - the appearance of the cell in case the cells use the cover video void setTitle(View itemView, String title, Integer titleColor); // itemView is the current cell, in the required View we use the story header.
+        View getView(); // here you need to pass View - the appearance of the cell View getVideoView(); // here you need to pass the View - the appearance of the cell in case the cells use the cover video void setId(View itemView, int storyId); // itemView is the current cell, in the required View we use the story header. storyId - unique story id that can be used for your own purposes.
+For example - to remove from favorite by id void setTitle(View itemView, String title, Integer titleColor); // itemView is the current cell, in the required View we use the story header.
 The titleColor parameter can be null void setImage(View itemView, String imagePath, int backgroundColor); // itemView - the current cell, in the required View show the story's cover (imagePath - path for local file) or background color if it is absent.
 For video cover imagePath returns poster frame void setOpened(View itemView, boolean isOpened); // itemView is the current cell, change it as needed if it is opened